jsantana21/Sudoku-Puzzle-Game-and-Solver/README.md

 # Sudoku Puzzle Game & Solver

+### Project Duraiton: October 14, 2020 - November 4, 2020

 ### Project Task
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A Python program that solves sudoku puzzle by using the back tracking algorithm also as a generated user interface feature where the user can play a Sudoku puzzle as the algorithm indictates to you if you're solving the puzzle correcting or not.